snsergio/RunAnalysis/README.md

 * "UCI HAR Dataset/train/x_train.txt"
 * "UCI HAR Dataset/train/y_train.txt"

-Generating as internal results 3 datasets with the merged information:
+Generating as internal results 3 datasets with the merged  test and train information:
 * subject_out
 * x_out
 * y_out

-Inertial signals files are not considered in this initial stage, so the script ends up with the above only.
+Then the x_out, subject_out and y_out are merged together to create a single dataset Inertial signals files are not considered in this initial stage, so the script ends up with the above only.

 Perform the required operations on these datasets